salsify/kronos/README.md

 - [ ] Replace regexp with datetime parser
 - [ ] Add zone name/offset to each location name
 - [ ] General cleanup/style improvements
+- [ ] Make input into params on the URL so that datetimes can be copied as a URL?